story4media/Ai-Apu-Mita/README.md

 <pre>I want to make a series of pictures.
 Can you help me?</pre>

-<pre>Images faces all time remain the same (Gender and age, Hair style and color, Eye color and shape, Cinematic photography, 8k, photorealistic)</pre>
+> Images faces all time remain the same (Gender and age, Hair style and color, Eye color and shape, Cinematic photography, 8k, photorealistic)

 Mita and Apu are in a beautiful bed room.
 Apu is wearing a white shirt and black pants.
 Mita is wearing a red saree, with a tight pink blouse and pink petticoat visible through the saree.